-What’s more, despite men and women varying body compositions — with men having more muscle mass and less fat mass than women — BMI uses the same calculation for both groups (
+What’s more, despite men’s and women’s varying body compositions — with men having more muscle mass and less fat mass than women — BMI uses the same calculation for both groups (

-Plus, as a person ages, their body naturally increases in fat mass and declines in muscle mass.
+Plus, as a person ages, their body fat mass naturally increases and muscle mass naturally declines.
 Numerous studies have shown that a higher BMI of 23.0–29.9 in older adults can be protective against early death and disease (

-Finally, by simply using BMI to determine a person’s health, it ignores other aspects of health, such as mental well-being and complicated sociological factors, such as income, access to affordable and nutritious food, food skills and knowledge, and living environment.
+Finally, simply using BMI to determine a person’s health ignores other aspects of health, including mental well-being and complicated sociological factors such as income, access to affordable and nutritious food, food skills and knowledge, and living environment.

 Assumes all weight is equal

-Though one pound or kilogram of muscle weighs the same as one pound or kilogram of fat, muscle is denser and takes up less space.
-As a result, a person may be very lean but have a high muscle mass, making them heavier on the scale.
+Though 1 pound or kilogram of muscle weighs the same as 1 pound or kilogram of fat, muscle is denser and takes up less space.
+As a result, a person who is very lean but has high muscle mass may be heavier on the scale.

-If only BMI is considered, this could easily misclassify a person as being “overweight” or “obese” despite having low fat mass.
+If only BMI is considered, this could easily misclassify a person as “overweight” or “obese” despite their low fat mass.
 Therefore, it’s important to consider a person’s muscle, fat, and bone mass in addition to their weight (